Coastal and Marine Management Plan

 Council’s Coastal and Marine Management Plan will provide a roadmap for how we’ll use, manage and protect our coastal landscapes.
 This will help ensure individual developments or changes on the coast are considered strategically and in line with community priorities.

 Your input will help shape the plan.
 We want to hear what you think Council’s priorities should be for managing our coastal areas over the next ten years.
-There are plenty of ways to share your ideas as the project progresses, and the first consultation stage is now under way.
+There are plenty of ways to share your ideas as the project progresses.

 The Marine and Coastal Act 2018 (also known as MACA) was introduced by the Victorian Government in August 2018 to provide a simpler, more integrated and coordinated approach to planning marine and coastal environment.